emitanaka/SAI/README.md

 ```

 You can change the model to another one (provided that it is available
-in your system) like so:
+in your system) like below:

 ``` r
 sai_set_option("model", "llama3.1:1b")